andrewBatutin/o1-leetcode-bench/result/open_ai_legacy/gpt-4o/hard_task/solution.md

 1. **Breadth-First Search (BFS) for Knight Moves**: We need a function to calculate the minimum number of moves required for the knight to reach any given position on the board.
 This can be efficiently done using BFS.

-2. **Dynamic Programming with Minimax Strategy**: We use dynamic programming to simulate the game optimally.
-We need to keep track of the state of the game (i.e., the current position of the knight and the remaining pawns) and use a minimax strategy to decide the optimal moves for both players.
+2. **Dynamic Programming with Memoization**: Since both players play optimally, we can use dynamic programming to store the results of subproblems (i.e., the minimum number of moves required to capture the remaining pawns from a given position).

-3. **Memoization**: To avoid recalculating the same states multiple times, we use memoization to store the results of previously computed states.
+3. **Recursive Function**: We will create a recursive function that simulates the game.
+This function will consider all possible moves for both players and use memoization to avoid redundant calculations.

 Here's the complete Python solution: